Classical Marxism: Concept of class

-The bourgeoisie may be further subdivided into the very wealthy bourgeoisie and the petty bourgeoisie.
-The petty bourgeoisie are those who employ labor, but may also work themselves.
-These may be small proprietors, land-holding peasants, or trade workers.
-Marx predicted that the petty bourgeoisie would eventually be destroyed by the constant reinvention of the means of production and the result of this would be the forced movement of the vast majority of the petty bourgeoisie to the proletariat.
-Marx also identified the lumpenproletariat, a stratum of society completely disconnected from the means of production.

-Marx also describes the communists as separate from the oppressed proletariat.
+Marx describes the communists as separate from the oppressed proletariat.
 The communists were to be a unifying party among the proletariat; they were educated revolutionaries who could bring the proletariat to revolution and help them establish the democratic dictatorship of the proletariat.
 According to Marx, the communists would support any true revolution of the proletariat against the bourgeoisie.
 Thus the communists aide the proletariat in creating the inevitable classless society.

-Marx's theory of history
+Theory of history

 The Marxist theory of historical materialism understands society as fundamentally determined by the material conditions at any given time—this means the relationships which people enter into with one another in order to fulfill their basic needs, for instance to feed and clothe themselves and their families.
 In general, Marx and Engels identified five successive stages of the development of these material conditions in Western Europe.